Human resource metrics: HR metrics and data

 Executives tend to make consistently better decisions when they use facts gathered from their organizations in objective ways.
 Many of the important decisions made by executives affect the business and the bottom line; therefore, in order to convince executive leaders that organizations are benefiting from their people or on the contrary, losing money and wasting resources, HR will need to provide palpable evidence.
 This evidence can be found in HR Metrics.
 The key to finding the right metrics for your organization needs is to identify the overall business needs as organizations may differ in terms of the metrics they use.
 Metrics used by the organization need to show data on how human capital strategy is effective and that organizations are acquiring, developing and deploying the proper talent.
 Organizations that have trouble deciding what metrics to use for their organizations can always enlist the help of a specialist or consultant to do a company-wide assessment on their organization.

-Measuring key data with HR metrics

-As long as you have employees, you will have turnover, both voluntary and involuntary and any turnover experienced by the organization is money and resources being lost.
-Most companies have no idea the impact turnover has on the organization but when the cost of turnover is 15%, 25% or 35% of an organization's profits, it has a big impact on organizations as a whole.
-By having your organization use metrics, organizations will be surprised by how much their HR functions can save on hiring, staffing, and separation costs.

-Below are some suggestions for organizations interested in tracking talent through metrics should consider the following: